RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Experiments and Discussions

 All classification experiments clearly demonstrate the significant advantages of our methods, because RFAConv, RFCBAMConv, and RFCAConv completely address the problem of convolution kernel parameter sharing.
 Moreover, it is worth noting that RFCBAMConv and RFCAConv outperform RFAConv, because they not only solve the problem of convolution kernel parameter sharing but also consider long-distance information through global pooling.

 Moreover, to provide a more intuitive analysis, as with the most work, we use the Grad-CAM \cite{selvaraju2017grad} algorithm for visualization.
 Grad-CAM highlights the regions of interest of different networks for a particular class of objects.
 To some extent, it is possible to see how the networks utilize the features.
 We randomly selected some images in the validation set of ImageNet-1K and visualized the results of the networks constructed with different attention convolutions based on ResNet18 separately.
-As shown in the Fig.~\ref{Grad-CAM1}, compared with other attention convolutions, our RFAConv can help the network to better recognize and highlight the key regions of objects.
+As shown in the Figure~\ref{Grad-CAM1}, compared with other attention convolutions, our RFAConv can help the network to better recognize and highlight the key regions of objects.

 We also use Grad-CAM to visualize ResNet18 constructed by CBAMConv, RFCBAMConv, CAConv, and RFCAConv.
-RFCBAM is obtained by improving the attention of CBAM by putting it into the recepitve-field spatial feature.
+RFCBAM is obtained by improving the attention of CBAM by putting it into the receptive-field spatial feature.
 Similarly, RFCA is obtained by CA after the same method.
-As shown in Fig.~\ref{Grad-CAM2}, the improved RFCA and RFCBAM can help the network to better recognize and highlight the key regions of objects after combining with the convolution operation.
+As shown in Figure~\ref{Grad-CAM2}, the improved RFCA and RFCBAM can help the network to better recognize and highlight the key regions of objects after combining with the convolution operation.
+Moreover, to further observe the accuracy changes during the training process of networks constructed by different attention convolutions, we visualized the TOP1 and TOP5 data obtained by ResNet18 on the validation set.
+As shown in Figure~\ref{top-changes}, it is evident that compared to other methods, convolutional operations focusing on receptive-field spatial features can consistently maintain a higher level of accuracy in the network.